Sahil-Patra/E-Commerce-Dashboard/README.md

 ---

 **Thank you for checking out this project!** If you have any questions or feedback, please feel free to reach out.
+Credit goes to Akshay Khamble Sir for teaching me how to create a dashboard.
+Thanks sir.

 ---